KenowaX/GildedRose-Wemanity/php/README.md

-# GildedRose Kata - PHP Version
+# GildedRose Kata - PHP Version - Arthur Deryckere

-See the [top level readme](../README.md) for general information about this exercise.
-This is the PHP version of the GildedRose Kata.
+This version of the exercice was done using :

+- PHP 7.4.29

 ## Installation